How People Benefit from Essential Oils (Plant Magic)

 Two ways to use essential oils

 There are multiple ways to use essential oils.
 The most common way is inhaling them through a diffuser.
 Diffusers are devices you fill with water and a few drops of oils that disperse essential oils into the air via water vapor.
 You can get good quality diffusers on Amazon or at many natural health stores.
 You can also inhale essential oils through steam inhalation; just fill a bowl with boiling water, add a drop or two of oils, cover your head with a towel and breath it all in.
 This is a very direct way of inhaling oils, so it’s best to approach it safely.
 Most essential oils are safe to diffuse, but some are stronger than others.
-Start slow with one or two drops and go from there while you’re finding a balance of what works best for you.
+Start slowly with one or two drops and go from there while you’re finding a balance of what works best for you.

 Many people choose to use oils topically as well, by applying them directly to their skin.
 Some oils, like lavender, are mild enough that they can be used on the skin, but most essential oils should not be used unless they have been diluted with a carrier oil.
 A carrier oil is another type of oil that’s mild and safe for the skin, like fractionated coconut oil or jojoba oil.
 You can find them many places, including Amazon and local health food stores.
-You can mix up your favorite oils with carrier oil in a roll-on bottle for easier application.
+You can mix up your favorite oils with a carrier oil in a roll-on bottle for easier application.

 The best way to tell if an oil is safe to be used topically is to check the bottle—it should be labeled in a way that tells you how to use it, whether it’s safe to apply topically, and how to dilute it if you can use it on your skin.